Weave Code

 Stack Fit

-• Primary Use Case: Laravel applications using Twig for dynamic HTML generation (e.g., marketing sites, admin panels with complex UI states).
+• Primary Use Case: Laravel applications using Twig for dynamic HTML (e.g., marketing sites, admin panels, or Inertia.js frontends).
+Ideal for projects needing reusable UI components with dynamic class variants.

 • Alternatives Considered:

-• JavaScript: For data_uri, a frontend library (e.g., data-uri-to-blob) could replace the Twig filter.
+• JavaScript: For data_uri, frontend libraries (e.g., data-uri-to-blob) could replace the Twig filter but add client-side complexity.

-• CSS Preprocessors: html_cva could be preempted by Sass/PostCSS mixins.
+• CSS Preprocessors: html_cva could be preempted by Sass/PostCSS mixins, but Twig provides runtime flexibility.

-• Hybrid Potential: Use Twig for template-heavy parts (e.g., emails, dynamic landing pages) while keeping Blade for Laravel-specific views.
+• Use Twig for template-heavy parts (e.g., emails, dynamic landing pages) while keeping Blade for Laravel-specific views (e.g., auth, forms).

 Migration Path